0xprinc/checks-while-hacks/README.md

 ## After Transaction
 - `1.` - The transaction data can be seen buy the miner, so don't use things like password in the transactions.

+## NFT
+- `1.` - Any smart contract using NFT contracts as input should also include a function to blacklist NFTs so that anyone can not use NFT contracts as inputs that are theft in the past
+-